Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 The add-on also includes routine maintenance, plugin updates, security monitoring, and access to agency-level premium plugins.
 It’s designed for WordPress site owners who want the technical side managed so they can focus on running their business.

-If you’re not sure whether that’s the right fit, the Website Wellness Review is a useful starting point.
-It looks at your site’s current technical health, including whether your hosting is actually supporting where your business is headed.
+If you’re not sure whether that’s the right fit, you can get started with a Website Wellness Review .
+I’ll look at your site’s current technical health, including whether your hosting is actually supporting where your business is headed.

 How to Know Which Option Is Right for You Right Now